 Product Overview

-Spike & Profile Temperature Sensors — Furnace Profiling · Semiconductor · Heat Treat
+Spike & Profile Temperature Sensors — Piercing Probes and Furnace Survey

 Spike and Profile Sensor Insertion Style

 Spike and profile work often starts with the physical insertion style.
-Pointed probe geometry supports compact push-through measurement for process validation, profile checks, and localized internal temperature readings.
+Pointed piercing-probe geometry supports compact push-through measurement for process validation, profile checks, and localized internal temperature readings.

 Spike and profile temperature sensors with slim stainless piercing probes, fine leads, and transition sleeves